e0958902/tp/docs/team/annoy-o-mus.md

 ### Developer Guide Contributions
 - Brought in DG comments from other users in the main repo ([#211](https://github.com/AY2324S2-CS2113T-T09-1/tp/issues/211))
+- Populate some related instructions for manual testing.

 ### User Guide Contributions
 <!-- To talk about Issue 25 -->